mlee-0/Template-Filler/README.md

 # Template Completer
-A Python script that fills in fields in a Word document using data in an Excel spreadsheet.
+A GUI program that fills in fields in a Word document using data in an Excel spreadsheet.

 ## Features
 * Automatically omits the *s* in instances of *'s* if preceded by a name that ends in *s*.